Cashew: Shell oil

 These substances are skin allergens, like lacquer and the oils of poison ivy, and they present a danger during manual cashew processing.

 This natural oil phenol has interesting chemical structural features that can be modified to create a wide spectrum of biobased monomers.
 These capitalize on the chemically-versatile construct, which contains three functional groups: The aromatic ring, the hydroxyl group, and the double bonds in the flanking alkyl chain.
 These include polyols, which have recently seen increased demand for their biobased origin and key chemical attributes such as high reactivity, range of functionalities, reduction in blowing agents, and naturally occurring fire retardant properties in the field of rigid polyurethanes, aided by their inherent phenolic structure and larger number of reactive units per unit mass.

 CNSL may be used as a resin for carbon composite products.
 CNSL-based novolac is another versatile industrial monomer deriving from cardanol typically used as a reticulating agent (hardener) for epoxy matrices in composite applications providing good thermal and mechanical properties to the final composite material.

 Animal feed

 Discarded cashew nuts are unfit for human consumption and the residues of oil extraction from cashew kernels can be fed to livestock.
 Animals can also eat the leaves of cashew trees.

 Other uses

 In addition to its nut and fruit, the plant has several other uses.
 In Cambodia, the bark gives a yellow dye, the timber is used in boat-making, and for house-boards, and the wood makes excellent charcoal.
-The shells yield a black oil used as a preservative and water-proofing agent in varnishes, cement, and as a lubricant or timber seal.
+The shells yield a black oil used as a preservative and waterproofing agent in varnishes, cement, and as a lubricant or timber seal.
+Derivatives of the shell are also used in paints.

 Timber is used to manufacture furniture, boats, packing crates, and charcoal.
 Its juice turns black on exposure to air, providing an indelible ink.